guidebooks/madwizard.io/README.md

    Beware that the latter two may make less sense (in their current form) in an offline static-single-page web application.
 Hopefully they can provide at least some inspiration.

+5. Custom info to be displayed when pasting your URL in Slack, Twitter, etc. [OpenGraph config](plugins/plugin-client-offline/config.d/opengraph.json).